ttudorandrei/DevOps/CLOUD-COMPUTING.md

 - Create, Required Compute POWER/SERVICE/VM
 - Used on Windows/Linux/Amazon

-### Migrating to cloud

-- We need to decide which machines we need to look for in the EC2 Instance.
-In our case Linux Ubuntu 16.04 (upgraded to) 18.04.
+### Steps to Launching EC2 Instance and Deploying app and database

+- Launch two separate EC2 instances, one for the application and one for the Database.
-- Set up Machine with required dependencies.
+- SSH into both instances, and install the required dependencies.
-- Expose required ports (allow in security group).
-- Enable public ip.
+- From localhost (which would be your local machine) or Github you can upload the files required for your app/db to run.
+- In your Security protocols, allow the IPs required for the users to access the app and the app to communicate with the db.
+- Once everything is setup, your app is deployed and ready to use.

-### Steps
+### Steps to Launching an EC2 instance

 - Go to EC2
 - Click `Launch Machine`